 Ever since I posted an article on cleaning a top load washing machine I have gotten so many comments and emails about cleaning a front load washer.
-I had heard that they were hard to keep clean but I have had zero experience taking care of them.

-Then, a couple of weeks ago I got an email from one of the guys that my husband works with (Thanks Mark!!) about how he cares for his front load washer.
+Then, a couple of weeks ago I got an email from one of the guys that my husband works with (Thanks Mark!!) about how he cares for his front-load washer.

 It was perfect timing because my sister had complained about her smelly front loader.
 My sister was kind enough to let me come over and clean her washer. 😉